tc39/proposal-explicit-resource-management/README.md

 const sem = new Semaphore(1); // allow one participant at a time

 export async function tryUpdate(record) {
-  using value await sem.wait(); // asynchronously block until we are the sole participant ...
+  using const (await sem.wait()); // asynchronously block until we are the sole participant ...
 } // synchronously release semaphore and notify the next participant
 ```